nodeGame/nodegame-heroku/README.md

 ## Additional Games in Demo page.

-The git repos of all the games on then nodeGame's Heroku [Demo](https://nodegamedemo.herokuapp.com/) page:
+The git repos of all the games on the nodeGame's Heroku [Demo](https://nodegamedemo.herokuapp.com/) page:

  - [ultimatum-game](https://github.com/nodeGame/ultimatum-game) (default)
  - [car-sharing](https://github.com/nodeGame/car-sharing)